 Your eyes are not the only part of your body that should be healthy before having LASIK.
 In particular, to have LASIK, you need to be able to heal.

 If you have any autoimmune conditions or things that make it harder to heal, LASIK may not be right for you.
 This could include HIV, diabetes, or lupus.

 Want to find out if you could be a good LASIK candidate?
-Schedule a LASIK consultation in Silver Spring, MD today!
+Schedule a free LASIK consultation in Chevy Chase, MD today!

 5454 Wisconsin Avenue

 (301) 654-9132 FAX

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.